 How these assays help to study receptor pharmacology is explained in our scientific talk “Real-time profiling of receptor pharmacology”.

 The principle of BRET is also used to study interaction of two proteins.
 To this end, one of the interacting proteins is coupled to the luciferase, the other to an acceptor fluorophore.
 Upon interaction of both, transfer of energy occurs leading to fluorophore emission and an increase in BRET ratio.
+This can for example be used to study G-protein dissociation and β-arrestin recruitment.
 An alternative method to study interaction using luminescence is the HiBiT CETSA described in the application note: Measuring protein ligand binding with an endogenous HiBiT CETSA test system.
-This approach utilises a fragmented HiBiT nanoluciferase fused to a target protein of interest (POI).
+This approach utilises a fragmented HiBiT nanoluciferase fused to a target protein of interest (POI) and can be used to screen for PROteolysis TArgeting Chimeras (PROTACs).
 While under physiological conditions the fragmented luciferase can be completed to form a functional enzyme with luminescent readout, the application of a heat prevents this effect due to denaturation of the POI.
 Binding of a ligand will increase the POI´s thermal stability, leading to a measurable shift of its melting point.

 Next to protein-protein interaction, the BRET principle can also be employed for the detection of biomolecules, functioning as a biosensor.
 In this example, differential activation of G proteins by synthetic cannabinoid receptor agonists, utilizing the CAMYEL BRET biosensor was studied.